pfh/fitnoise/doc/what.md

 Control genes
 ---

-Some hyper-parameters to do with covariance may only be identifiable if there are nominated control genes.
+Some hyper-parameters may only be identifiable if there are nominated control genes.
 These genes are given a simplified design matrix (X) when estimating hyper-parameters.

 This idea is taken from RUV.